xdai-nyu/xdai-nyu.github.io/_curriculum/week-08.md

 ## Project Update 3 [FEATURE MAPS & RAPID PROTOTYPES]
 - Create design feature maps for your AI tool with your team.
 Use this template - [Feature Mapping Sheet](https://docs.google.com/spreadsheets/d/1IGY4QCPGbmT0puzAwr7rS8kd7DShKc5UKLdoyJtSbjc/edit?usp=sharing)
 - Work on developing early working prototypes of their projects.
 Submit the designs of your early rapid prototypes (can be low fidelity).
+- Group presentations (5 min max) of what you are planning to build in the next class.

 We will also spend half of next class developing these further in class - so don't worry if you are midway!